edsandoval/edsandoval/README.md

 <h1 align="center">Hi 👋, I'm Daniel</h1>
-<h4 align="center">Software Developer with more that 15 years of experience in the Java Plataform, also with a large route in frontend technologies how JavaScript, HTML5, Flutter and Angular.
-I'm passionate in many tech areas, by example machine learning, reinforcement learning, dinamic programing, crypto currency, DeFi apps, etc... always searching and research new frameworks, languages and methodologies.</h4>
+<h4 align="center">Software Developer with more than 15 years of experience in the Java Platform, also with a strong background in frontend technologies such as JavaScript, HTML5, Flutter, and Angular.
+I am passionate in many tech areas, for example, machine learning, reinforcement learning, dynamic programming, cryptocurrency, DeFi apps, etc... always searching and researching new frameworks, languages, and methodologies.</h4>

 - 🔭 I’m currently working on **Angular 10 and Java 8**